Take response actions on a device

-In the Action center fly-out, select Package collection package available to download the zip file.
+Click the Package collection package available to download the collection package.

 |Autoruns||Contains a set of files that each represent the content of the registry of a known auto start entry point (ASEP) to help identify attacker's persistency on the device.